A device-independent protocol for XOR oblivious transfer: On the security of Protocol and Protocol

 \subsubsection{Untrusted state, cheating Alice}

-Alice sends some state in registers $\calY_0\calY_1$ (possibly while retaining a purification of the state) to Bob, who carries out the measurement $\{M^\ms_{y_0y_1|b}\}_{y_0y_1}$ on it, and sends the outcome $y_0y_1$ back to Alice in the computational basis of a register $\calY$.
-So honest Bob performs one of the three channels
+{{\calY'}} In this section, for brevity we will use $\calY$ to denote the registers $\calY_0\calY_1$ together, and label it using a single index $y=(y_0,y_1)$.
+Alice sends some state in register $\calY$ (possibly while retaining a purification of the state in a register $\calYp$) to Bob, who carries out the measurement $\{N^\ms_{y|b}\}_{y}$ on it, and sends the outcome $y$ back to Alice in the computational basis of a register $\calYout$.\footnote{In previous sections, we used the registers $\calY_0\calY_1$ themselves to encode the outcome, but the subsequent proof is easier to follow with a new register storing the outcome.} So honest Bob performs one of the three channels

-each with probability $\frac{1}{3}$, and cheating Alice wants to learn which which channel he has performed.
+each with probability $\frac{1}{3}$, and cheating Alice wants to learn which channel he has performed.
+In order to do this, Alice in general can start with a pure state $\kb{\nu}$ in $\calY\calYp$ of which she sends register $\calY$ to Bob, so the overall channel being performed on $\kb{\nu}$ is $\Phi_b\otimes\Id_{\calYp}$.
+Note that by considering the Schmidt decomposition, we can always assume $\calYp$ has the same dimension as $\calY$ (as long as we allow Alice to perform general POVMs later).
+After Bob has performed the channel, Alice can carry out a POVM measurement $\{\povm_b\}$ on $\calYout \calYp$ to find out which channel was performed, with the POVM operator $\povm_b$ corresponding to Alice guessing channel $b$.
+Conditioned on channel $\Phi_b$ being performed, the probability of Alice guessing $b$ (i.e.~being correct) is $\tr(\povm_b (\Phi_b\otimes \Id_{\calYp} (\kb{\nu}) ))$.
+Hence Alice wants to maximize over pure states $\kb{\nu}$ in $\calY \calYp$ and three-outcome measurements $\{\povm_b\}$ the following quantity: